bccovid-19/printfiles/3DV Visor Frame/README.md

 # Common/Recommended Print Settings (See Print Settings Guide above for further details)
 - Material: PETG, PLA acceptable if no other choice
 - Nozzle: 0.4 mm (most common) to 1.0 mm
-- Extrusion Width (0.4 mm to 0.6 mm nozzle, preferred): 0.72 mm
+- PrusaSlicer/Slic3r Extrusion Width (0.4 mm to 0.6 mm nozzle): 0.72 mm
+- PrusaSlicer/Slic3r Extrusion Width (0.8 mm to 1.0 mm nozzle): 1.14 mm
-- Extrusion Width (0.4 mm to 0.6 mm nozzle, alternate): 0.70 mm, or see the guide.
+- Cura Line Width (0.4 mm to 0.6 mm nozzle): 0.66 mm
-- Extrusion Width (0.8 mm to 1.0 mm nozzle): 1.0 mm
+- Cura Line Width (0.8 mm to 1.0 mm nozzle): 1.0 mm
-- Layer Height: ~0.3 mm
+- Layer Height: 0.3 mm*
 - Infill: 0%, or increase to 100% if nubs have holes in them
 - Walls: 3-4, goal is to have solid fill, i.e. the arms should be only filled with perimeters
 - Support: No (N/A)
 - Note that these are relatively aggressive print settings, may not work with all printers and will likely require finetuning.
 Your hotend's maximum volumetric flow (a factor of your extrusion width, layer height, and print speed) will likely determine how fast you can print each visor frame.
-For most printers, between 9-25 minutes/frame is very reasonable.
+For most printers, between 9-35 minutes/frame is very reasonable.
 You may need to run your extruder temperature hotter than normal to maintain good flow.
 - For anyone new to printing PETG, main points to remember compared to PLA, it needs a hotter extruder temperature (220-260C), hotter build plate (70-100C), and is prone to stringing.
 Consider enabling "Combing" (print head avoids crossing perimeters) or equivalent, and especially with bowden setups, pay attention to retraction distance, retraction speed, and travel speed.
+- *For PrusaSlicer/Slic3r users who want to use a layer height other than 0.3 mm, use the above (Cura) Line Width and this equation to calculate Extrusion Width: extrusion_width = line_width + layer_height * (1 - π/4)

 # File Selection